Toni19944/gif-background-removal/README.md

 A simple desktop app that removes backgrounds from animated GIFs by:
 1) extracting frames
 2) running background removal with **rembg**
-3) assembling the GIF again (Twitch-friendly outputs included)
+3) assembling the GIF again

 This project uses **rembg** for background removal:
 - rembg: https://github.com/danielgatis/rembg